 James Cope, Deputy Head Pastoral

 James was educated at St John’s, Leatherhead, and won an Exhibition to Keble College, Oxford, where he studied Geography.
 He went on to complete a PGCE at Hughes Hall, Cambridge, and, via the Open University, an MA in Education and an Advanced Diploma in Educational Management.
 His early career was spent in Africa where he undertook teaching roles — some of them voluntary — in a number of organisations including the University of Khartoum in the Sudan, and at schools in Namibia, Kenya and Togo; in the UK, James has worked principally in state schools.
 During his 4 years at the British School of Lomé in Togo, James held the post of Deputy Head Pastoral alongside his teaching role, before joining St Edward’s in 2001.
 At St Edward’s, James has held the posts of Head of Geography, Head of Shells, IB Coordinator, Acting Academic Director, Kendall HM and Master i/c Cricket.
 James and his wife Charlotta have two children, both of whom attend St Edward’s.
 James earned two cricket blues from Oxford, is an enthusiastic tri-athlete and golfer, and retains a keen interest in Africa.
 His claim to fame, at one time, was to be the tallest wicket-keeper in first class cricket.

 Matthew Albrighton, Deputy Head Academic

 After graduating from Cambridge with a degree in Geography and Management, Matthew did a brief stint as an accountant with PWC before working as a media planner for clients such as Vodafone, ITN and Marks and Spencer.
 Since completing his PGCE at Birmingham University, Matthew has worked at King Edward’s Birmingham, Warwick School and Wellington College.
 Outside teaching Geography and leading a department, Matthew has held many roles from co-ordinating the IB Middle Years Programme to heading athletics and cross-country.
-With his wife Anna, Matthew has two children, James and Fin.
+Matthew is married to Anna and they have two children, James and Fin.
 Matthew enjoys running, playing guitar and drumming.